base-org/contract-deployments/README.md

 First install forge if you don't have it already:
 * Run `make install-foundry` to install [`Foundry`](https://github.com/foundry-rs/foundry/commit/3b1129b5bc43ba22a9bcf4e4323c5a9df0023140).

-To execute a new task run one of the following commands
+To execute a new task run one of the following commands (depending on the type of change you're making):
 * For incident response commands: `make setup-incident network=<network> incident=<incident-name>`
 * For full new deployment (of L1 contracts related to Base): `make setup-deploy network=<network>`
 * For contract calls, upgrades, or one-off contract deployments: `make setup-task network=<network> task=<task-name>`

-Next, `cd` into the directory that was created for you and follow the steps in the `README` in that directory.
+Next, `cd` into the directory that was created for you and follow the steps listed below for the relevant template.

 ## Using the incident response template